K-polystability of Fano 4-folds with large Lefschetz defect: Final tables

-The notation in the tables is as follows.
+We collect here the results from Section \ref{sec:proof}, the notation in the tables is as follows.
 In the first column we use the description of Construction B from $\S$\ref{sec:relB} for the non-toric Fano 4-folds with $\delta=3$, while we use the notation in \cite{Baty} for the toric case when $\delta=3$ and $\rho =5,6$, explicitly showing which 4-folds are product of surfaces.
 The second column contains the Picard number $\rho$, while in the last column with the symbol \ding{51} (resp. \ding{55}) we mean that the 4-fold is K-polystable (resp.\ not K-polystable).
 Table \ref{table:delta3} contains an extra column, where we write whether $\beta(\w D)$ is positive ($+ve$) or negative ($-ve$), when applicable.
-Finally, we recall that $F'$ (resp.\ $F$) is the blow-up of $\mathbb{P}^2$ along two (resp.\ three non-collinear) points.
+Note that the $4$-fold is not K-semistable when $\beta(\w D)<0$.
+Finally, recall that $F'$ (resp.\ $F$) is the blow-up of $\mathbb{P}^2$ along two (resp.\ three non-collinear) points.

-\textbf{Acknowledgements.} Both authors are members of GNSAGA, INdAM.
-The second named author is grateful to the University of Genova for the kind hospitality and support provided during part of the preparation of this work.
-The first named author is supported by the MIUR Excellence Department Project awarded to Dipartimento di Matematica, Università di Genova, CUP D33C23001110001.
-She dedicates this work to her eldest daughter, Miriam.